 Children For Rent - Albania

-The fall of communism was later and more disorderedly in Albania than in any other post communist country in Europe .
-It was accompanied by economic and political chaos, creating a huge unemployment rate, poor livelihood prospects and low levels of education.
-Factors that made many Albanian families vulnerable to rent and to sell their children due to these circumstances.
-Greece became the main country where Albanian children were forced to work for traffickers who were not always strangers; they are friends, or seen as friends.
-In reality they are just people who are supposed to bring money to their families.
-90% of children trafficked from Albania to Greece come from Albanian-Gypsy background.
-Their traditional parents reject assimilation and are rejected financially and culturally by society.
-Nevertheless, there are really no ethnic criteria for recruiting children.
+The fall of Communism came later and was more disorderedly in Albania than in any other post-Communist country in Europe .
+It was accompanied by economic and political chaos, creating a massive unemployment rate, poor livelihood prospects and low levels of education.
+These factors combined to make many Albanian families vulnerable to renting and selling their children.
+Greece became the main country where Albanian children were forced to work for traffickers who were not always strangers; they were friends, or were seen as friends.
+In reality they were just people who had promised to bring money to these families.
+90% of children trafficked from Albania to Greece came from a Roma background.
+Their traditional parents rejected assimilation and were, simultaneously, rejected economically and culturally by the society at large.
+But there are, of course, no ethnic criteria for recruiting children.